Backpack: Designs

-Backpacks in general fall into one of four categories: frameless, external frame, internal frame, and bodypack.
+Backpacks in general fall into one of three categories: frameless, external frame, and internal frame.
 A pack frame, when present, serves to support the pack and distribute the weight of its contents across the body more appropriately, by transferring much of the weight to the hips and legs.
 Most of the weight is therefore taken off the shoulders, reducing the chance of injury from shoulder strap pressure (many backpacks equipped solely with shoulder straps can affect the posture of a person carrying more than 14 kg (30 lbs)), as well as being less restrictive of the upper body range of motion.
-Most backpacks are capable of being closed with either a buckle mechanism, a zipper, or a dry-bag type closure, though a few models use a drawstring fitted with a cord lock for the main compartment.
+Most backpacks can be closed with either a buckle mechanism, a zipper, or a dry-bag type closure, though a few models use a drawstring fitted with a cord lock for the main compartment.

-A bodypack is a backpack fitted with one or more pockets that are suspended on the wearer's chest and loaded in such a way that the load in the front and the load in the back are close to equal.
-The majority of the load in a bodypack is carried by the hips.
-The ideal load carrying system should not disturb the wearer's natural posture, balance and maneuverability.
-The load must be dispersed onto the skeletal structure in an even manner, and should not produce unbalanced forces on the body.

 Frameless

 The simplest backpack design is a bag attached to a set of shoulder straps.
-Such packs are used for general transportation of goods, and have variable capacity.
+Such packs are used for the general transportation of goods and have variable capacity.
 The simplest designs consist of one main pocket.
 This may be combined with webbing or cordage straps, while more sophisticated models add extra pockets, waist straps, chest straps, padded shoulder straps, padded backs, and sometimes reflective materials for added safety at night.
 These packs are generally produced inexpensively.

 Some outdoor packs, particularly those sold for day hikes, ultralight backpacking and mountaineering are sometimes frameless as well.

 Sports

-Sports and hydration backpacks are smaller with a profile closer to the body, wider straps and can come with water bladders and hip belts for running, cycling or hiking.
+Sports and hydration backpacks are smaller with a profile closer to the body, wider straps, and can come with water bladders and hip belts for running, cycling, or hiking.
 Running hydration packs are the smallest and lightest, many under 2 l and most under 6 l.
-Compression straps across the top of one's body are common as are hip belts.
+Compression straps across the top of one's body are common, as are hip belts.
 Cycling hydration packs are 6-10 l sitting high on the back.
-Although daypacks are small averaging 10-30 l, all trekking and hiking hydration packs are generally the largest and heaviest.
+Although daypacks are small, averaging 10-30 l, all trekking and hiking hydration packs are generally the largest and heaviest.
 35-65 l and above are common.